Screen for child anxiety related disorders: Use

 The SCARED provides an assessment that detects anxiety disorders in children and differentiates between depression and anxiety and specific anxiety and phobia disorders.
 The assessment should not be used alone to diagnose a child with an anxiety disorder, however research suggest it is a reliable and useful tool when used along with clinical interviewing diagnose anxiety disorders.
 The SCARED's treatment sensitivity means that it is useful in both clinical and research settings to measure symptoms and presence of anxiety longitudinally, specifically over the course of treatment.
-It has proved useful in studying the effectiveness of certain treatments of anxiety disorders in children.
+It has proved useful in studying the effectiveness of certain treatments of anxiety disorders in children., however, research founds discrepancies between parent-child agreement warranting further examination of the tool.

 In other populations

 Studies of the SCARED also indicate good psychometric properties for children and adolescents of different cultures, distinguishing itself from other similar questionnaires.
 The SCARED has been found to be a reliable assessment tool in several different cultures and translated into many different languages, including, but not limited to, French, German, Italian, Dutch, Spanish, Chinese, Arabic, and Thai.